ishara/sonar-examples/projects/languages/delphi/delphi-sonar-runner/README.md

-This example demonstrates how to analyze Delphi projects with the Sonar Runner.
+This example demonstrates how to analyze a Delphi project with the Sonar Runner.

 Prerequisites
 =============